 The details of the annual pie sale have changed over the years.
 In 1922, the pie sale began to be held in April, and the number of pies sold has skyrocketed from 2,000 in the first year of the sale to over 14,500 sold in 2013.
 The pies themselves have changed a little, too.
 First made as a nine inch pie, the desserts were switched to a tart form in the 1940s.
 Students hand-pressed the tarts until the 1960s, when large quantities could be made more easily using a dough sheeter.
 The pies were topped with ice cream until World War II, when food rationing demanded the use of whipped cream instead.
 The cherry pies have used whipped cream ever since.

-The annual cherry pie sale is still produced and organized entirely by Iowa State students.
+The annual cherry pie sale has moved to the fall Human Sciences Week event.
 Proceeds from the pie sales go directly to apparel, events, and hospitality management scholarships.